We are glad you are interested in applying to our program and welcome your application!

 PGY-3: a total of four weeks on night float.
 Also an additional 10 weekend nights and four weekend days.

 PGY-4: a total of three weeks of night float.
 Also an additional 8 weekend nights and four weekend days.

 Does your program offer research opportunities and research electives?

 Yes.
 Research electives can be completed for approved research projects during PGY-3 and PGY-4 years.
 Current research projects include investigation into Ketamine and TMS.

 Does your program offer leadership activities?

 Yes.
 In addition to having the opportunity to become a chief, residents have the option of joining a Program Improvement Committee or the Wellness Committee.
-Residents can also joining the Ada County medical society and serve on various quality improvement committee if they desire.
+Residents can also join the Ada County medical society and serve on various quality improvement committee if they desire.